acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 The current implementation is designed around a single configured Identity Provider.
 Support for multiple Identity Providers or federation scenarios is not included in the current scope.

+Expired and unused authentication requests can be removed through the provided cleanup operation.
+The database does not automatically remove expired records; cleanup must be triggered by an external maintenance process or scheduled task.

-## SAML Authentication Architecture
+## SAML Authentication Architecture and Flow

 The SAML authentication implementation introduces a Service Provider (SP) integration inside the existing Exerplaza Flask application.
 The integration extends the existing authentication flow by adding an external Identity Provider (IdP) authentication option while preserving the existing user and session management mechanisms.

-The architecture consists of:
+The architecture consists of the following components:

-- Existing Exerplaza authentication UI
+- The existing Exerplaza authentication UI, which provides the entry point for SAML login.
+- The SAML Service Provider integration, which handles SAML endpoints and authentication flow coordination.
-- SAML Service Provider integration
+- PySAML2, which provides SAML protocol handling and Service Provider functionality.
-- PySAML2 SAML processing library
-- Database-backed AuthnRequest tracking
+- A database-backed AuthnRequest tracking store, which maintains authentication transaction state and provides replay protection.
-- Existing user and session management
+- The existing Exerplaza user and session management system, which remains responsible for application authentication state.
-- External Identity Provider
+- An external Identity Provider, which performs user authentication and returns SAML assertions.

 ## SAML Authentication Architecture and Flow